nazavode/nazavode.github.io/content/post/sycl.md

-have become stable, debuggers are now usable, we even have [PTX backends](https://llvm.org/docs/CompileCudaWithLLVM.html) in toolchains other than `nvcc`, a plethora of alternative approaches emerged and keep struggling to gain market (I would say that [OpenCL](https://www.khronos.org/opencl/) is the most notable one, among others).
+have become stable, debuggers are now usable, we even have [PTX backends](https://llvm.org/docs/CompileCudaWithLLVM.html) in toolchains other than `nvcc`, a plethora of alternative approaches emerged and keep pushing to gain market (I would say that [OpenCL](https://www.khronos.org/opencl/) is the most notable one, among others).

 In late 2018, almost ten years after my first encounter with GPGPUs, I came across this